 By Carol Stathers

 Winters seem to be getting milder and this has provided more opportunity for winter hiking in the South Okanagan.
-As a 30 year resident of the Okanagan Valley, I have seen the number of winter cold spells reduced from three to two, and this year, possibly only one.
+As a 30 year resident of the Okanagan Valley, I have seen the number of winter cold spells reduced from three to two, and last year only one.
 That means less snow on the valley bottom, additional warmer days, and increased hiking potential.

-On two recent days this winter, we decided to take a road trip and test this theory.
+On two days last winter, we decided to take a road trip.
 We journeyed to the White-Mahoney Lakes Loop and McIntyre Bluff Trail just south of Okanagan Falls.
 Our source of information was Sweet Singletrack, The Ultimate South Okanagan Trail Guide, which is available on line or in paperback.